-Peter Phipps is a senior lecturer in Global Studies at RMIT University, Director of the Honours Program and a founding member and on the executive of the Globalism Research Centre.
+Dr Peter Phipps is a senior lecturer in Global Studies at RMIT's School of Global, Urban and Social Studies.
+He is also Director of the Honours program and a founding member and on the executive of the Centre for Global Research.

 Peter undertook postgraduate training in cultural anthropology at the University of California Berkeley, and completed a PhD on the cultural politics of postcolonial theory in the School of Anthropology, Philosophy and Social Enquiry at the University of Melbourne.